|

 Workflow

-business rules approach.
-Externalization of business rules allows
+rules approach.
+Externalization of business rules allows business users to

 Algorithm,